• Skip to primary navigation

 • Workshops

-• CV
+• Videos/Podcasts

 • Books

-• Surviving and Thriving in Stepfamily Relationships: What Works and What Doesn’t
+• Surviving and Thriving in Stepfamily Relationships

-• Becoming a Stepfamily
+• The Stepfamily Handbook

-Dr. Papernow
+• More from Dr. Papernow

 • Contact

-Publications
+Publications for Professionals

 Jones, W., Papernow, P., Browning, S., Kenney, K., & Kenney, M. (2022).
 Couple instability: Fragile families, stepfamilies, families with a child on the autism spectrum, and multiracial families (clinical applications).
 In S. Browning & B. van Eeden-Moorefield (Eds.), Treating contemporary families: Toward a more inclusive clinical practice.
 American Psychological Association.